kjmath/portfolio/_projects/modeling-emission.md

 $$ \sum_{j=1}^{N_{prod}} n_j - n_{tot} = 0 $$

-The variables in the governing equations are given in the table below:
+The parameters in the governing equations are given in the table below:

 | Variable        | Description |
 | -----------     | ----------- |